 Proposals will be assessed based on:

-• the capacity of the proposed activity to provide tangible benefits to Australian EMCRs from more than one institute
+the capacity of the proposed activity to provide tangible benefits to Australian EMCRs from more than one institution

-• the demonstrated effective use of grant funds in the activity budget, including attaching relevant supporting material for each requested budget item.
+the demonstrated effective use of grant funds in the activity budget, including attaching relevant supporting material for each requested budget item.
+While grants of up to $50,000 may be awarded, the full amount will be considered only in special circumstances as deemed necessary.
+Applicants are encouraged to submit a realistic and justifiable budget that reflects their actual needs.

 Reporting requirements

-Successful applicants will be required to submit an interim progress report halfway through the activities and final report (progress and financial report) within two months of the activity completion date.
-The Academy will share the reporting template upon the signing of the grant agreements.
+Successful applicants will be required to submit an interim progress report halfway through the activity and a final report (progress and financial report) within two months of the activity completion date.
+The Academy will share the reporting templates upon the signing of the grant agreements.

 Acknowledgement and use of assets